 Lashawn: Georgia Bar Exam test prep instructor

-...students.
+...of being in school, I have learned to love school and I want to pass on that excitement and eagerness to learn to other students.
 And before you say to yourself, "there is no way to love learning", YES, THERE IS!
-With the right tools and the right amount of patience, mastering subjects will quickly become something you can look forward to.
-My goal is to make learning and understanding your problem areas my #1 focus.
+With the right tools and the right amount of patience, mastering subjects will quickly...

 Education & Certification